Holographic Schwinger Effect in a D-Instanton Background: Introduction

 \section{Introduction}

-The electron and positron pair production in the presence of an external electric field in the vacuum of the quantum electrodynamics (QED) is a non-perturbative phenomenon known as the Schwinger effect \cite{Schwinger}.
+The electron and positron pair production in the presence of an external electric field in the vacuum of the quantum electrodynamics (QED) is a nonperturbative phenomenon known as the Schwinger effect \cite{Schwinger}.
 This effect is not restricted to QED, but it is also relevant to QFTs coupled to a $U(1)$ gauge field.
 The original Schwinger's work was based on the weak-coupling and weak-field approximation.
 He found an exponential suppression with a quantity $\propto \frac{m^2}{e E}$ in the exponent for the production rate, in the presence of the external field $E$, where $m$ and $e$ denote the rest mass and electric charge of the electron.
 Until now, the Schwinger effect has not been observed in real experiments, since a strong electric field, greater than $\frac{m^2}{e}\approx 1.3\times 10^{12} V/m$, is needed for this effect to become significant and observable.

 Later, this effect was generalized to the arbitrary-coupling but weak-field case \cite{manton1}, by taking into account the Coulomb interaction.
-Modifying the potential in this way leads to the existence of a critical electric field $E_c$ below which the pair production can be explained as a tunneling process that is the particles are faced with a potential barrier.
-As the electric field increases to $E_c$, the potential barrier vanishes and above $E_c$ the production rate is not suppressed anymore and hence the vacuum becomes unstable.
+Modifying the potential in this way leads to the existence of a critical electric field $E_c$ below which the pair production can be explained as a tunneling process; that is, the particles are faced with a potential barrier.
+As the electric field increases to $E_c$, the potential barrier vanishes and above $E_c$ the production rate is not suppressed anymore and hence the vacuum becomes completely unstable.
+However, in QED the value obtained for the critical electric field does not satisfy the weak-field condition.
+Therefore, to verify the existence of the critical value, we need to work beyond this condition.

-The existence of a critical value for the electric field and consequently a phase transition is predicted also by the string theory \cite{string1,string2}.
+The existence of a critical value for the electric field and consequently a phase transition is predicted by the string theory \cite{string1,string2}.
 The connection between the string theory and gauge theories is established through AdS/CFT correspondence \cite{Maldacena1,Maldacena2,Maldacena3,Solana}.
 This connection motivated people to study the Schwinger effect in the context of AdS/CFT and more generally gauge/gravity duality, in which the problem can be considered beyond the weak-field approximation.